 Transfer dough to a bowl lightly brush with olive oil.
 Cover tightly with plastic wrap and let rise in a warm place until doubled in size, between 1 to 2 hours.

 Line a baking sheet with parchment paper or a silicone mat.
 Divide the dough into 8 equal parts (if using a kitchen scale, 3.9 oz each).
 Gently pull back the sides of each to form a ball and place on the baking sheet, 2 to 3 inches apart.
-Cover loosely with lightly oiled plastic wrap and let rise again for 1 to 2 hours.
-The dough is ready when nearly doubled.
+Cover loosely with lightly oiled plastic wrap and let rise again for 30 minutes to no more than 1 hour.